Healthy Homes Assessment Rongotai

 What We Do

-As building inspectors we handle all aspects of professional home Inspections.
-We’re here to ensure you make the best decision when buying your next home.
+As building inspectors we take on all elements of expert house inspections.
+We’re here to make sure you make the right decision when purchasing your next property.

-We value your money, and undertake detailed checks to ensure you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the fun aspects of purchasing or owning the home.
+We take your investment seriously We conduct comprehensive examinations to make sure that you don’t receive any expensive or unwelcome unpleasant surprises, so you can relax and focus on the enjoyable aspects of buying or owning your own house.

-We offer a wide range of solutions to ensure you are fully aware of the state of any property you may be thinking of buying or selling in addition to other solutions.
+We specialise in a range of solutions to make sure you are fully informed about the condition of any property you may be thinking of buying or selling as well as additional services.

-We have a systematic approach to your property inspection and the latest software technology that incorporates digital images into your reports, you are able to actually see any issues that may be discovered.
-With our detailed reporting it’s not surprising that we get so many clients recommending our service to family and acquaintances.
+With our systemised approach to your property inspection and the most up-to-date software technology including digital photos imbedded into the document, you can actually see any issues that could be found.
+Because of our comprehensive reporting it is easy to understand why we receive so many clients who recommend our service to family members and friends.

 • Pre Purchase & Pre Sale Reports